teusH/MySense/docs/LoRaMQTT.md

 ### INSTALLATION
 See script for all configuration possibilities.
 'Conf["all"]' will force measurements from all nodes (active or not, in admin file or not) to be used in the output.

+### CONFIGURATION
+The file `LoPy-Admin.conf.json` will allow to define which LoRa TTN server, LoRa measurment nodes, which classes of firmware of the nodes, which load unpacking, etc will be used.
+Default MySense will use the internal defined configurations.

+Warning:
+Make sure the configuration items are well referenced.
+There is not much checking done on the coherence of the configuration definitions.
+Make sure the file is json compliant.

+To Do: move these configuration items into a database.

 ### APPLICATION
 Forward measurements of LoRaWan TTN nodes to different configured output channels.
 On reception of USR1 signal/event the process will log current status of telegrams received so far and last timestamp.